 This practical Bible study method helps Christians of all levels understand and clarify God’s Word.
 By using this system, you’ll dissect verses and passages of Scripture, and learn how to unlock the Scriptures.
 In return, you’ll experience deeper understanding of the character and heart of God.
 Let’s get started!

 Look around your home for supplies you already have on hand and keep them in one place for easy access.

 - A Bible (if you have more than one version, get that one, too).
 I personally love this one!

 - A Dictionary or Thesaurus

-Choose a verse
+Choose a verse to verse map

 Before hunting for the perfect verse to map; pray!
 Ask the Lord to reveal what He wants you to learn and to guide you to the verse you need to grow in faith.
 Pray that your eyes and heart will be opened as you listen for His voice during this devotional time.

 Then, consider the following guidelines for choosing a verse:

 - Favorite verse or verses you repeat often

 - A topic you are interested in (hope, peace, strength, etc…)